Past Presidents and Chancellors

 Irving Shain

-Shain, who had served as vice chancellor of UW–Madison from 1970–1975, took office as chancellor in November 1977.
+Shain, who had served as vice chancellor of UW–Madison from 1970-75, took office as chancellor in November 1977.
 The University Research Park was established during his administration, and he began student exchange programs with the People’s Republic of China.
 He retired from the university at the end of 1986.

 Bernard Cecil Cohen

 Cohen served as acting chancellor during 1987 between the administrations of Irving Shain and Donna Shalala.
-He had a distinguished career as a political scientist and served as chair of the department from 1966–1969, associate dean of the Graduate School from 1971–1975 and vice chancellor for academic affairs from 1984–1986 and 1988–1989.
+He had a distinguished career as a political scientist and served as chair of the department from 1966-69, associate dean of the Graduate School from 1971-75, and vice chancellor for academic affairs from 1984-86 and 1988-89.

 Donna Edna Shalala

-Shalala took the office of chancellor in January 1988, becoming the second woman to lead a major research university and the first woman head of a Big Ten university.
-She initiated the Madison Plan to enhance efforts to recruit and hire minorities, and was a strong advocate for UW athletics.
+Shalala took the office of chancellor in January 1988, becoming the second woman to lead a major research university and the first woman to head a Big Ten university.
+She initiated the Madison Plan to enhance efforts to recruit and hire minorities, and was a strong advocate for UW Athletics.
 She stepped down as chancellor in January 1993 to become secretary of the Department of Health and Human Services under President Clinton.

 David Ward

-Born in England, Ward received his Ph.D. from the University of Wisconsin in 1963 and returned to Wisconsin in 1966 as an assistant professor of geography.
-During his tenure as chancellor from 1993–2000, he worked to enhance technology transfer, expand international education and increase collaboration among departments.
+Born in England, Ward received his PhD from the University of Wisconsin in 1963 and returned to Wisconsin in 1966 as an assistant professor of geography.
+During his tenure as chancellor from 1993-2000, he worked to enhance technology transfer, expand international education, and increase collaboration among departments.
 He also launched partnerships to build state-of-the-art research facilities that could, in turn, attract nationally recognized faculty.
 After stepping down as chancellor, he became president of the American Council on Education.

 John D. Wiley